larsop/resolve-overlap-and-gap/README.md

 # resolve-overlap-and-gap
-This is code that uses Postgis Topology to resolve overlaps and gaps for a simple feature layer.
+This is plan to Postgis Topology to resolve overlaps and gaps for a simple feature layer.